Fawzia94/EDA_TripAdvisor/Writeup.md

 - Sample Size: last updated on (2021-08-06)
 - Raws:59,707 rows
-- Columns: 14 columns, which are Hotel name, Price, Continrnt name, Country and city name, Rating and Reviews count.
+- Columns: 14 columns, which are Hotel name, Price, Continrnt name, Country and city name, Rating and Reviews count and Info 1 to 7 which is Extra info listed (Wifi, offers, hotel facilities...)

 # Algorithms